Modurail/Publications/Operations/2022/Dispatching.md

 ## What about breaks?
 Do I have to remove my consist from the layout to take a meal break?

-**A.** Usually not, though it depends on a variety of factors and the yardmaster will make the ultimate decision.
+**A.** Usually not, though it depends on a variety of factors and the dispatcher/yardmaster will make the ultimate decision.
 However, the consist operator **must** request and recieve a valid block grant for the expected duration of the break.
 The operator must not leave any consist unattended for any significant length of time and will ensure the yardmaster knows how to contact them.

   * This protocol includes leaving any consist(s) (including single cars and engines) on any part of the layout overnight.
 These extended block grants are strongly discouraged and should only be approved in very limited circumstances.